-de Broglie Relation
+de Broglie Wavelength Formula

-He suggested that electrons travel in waves, analogous to light with a definite wavelength or frequency.
+de Broglie wavelength formula proposed by French physicist Louis de Broglie in 1924 derived the relation between Einstein’s mass-energy equation and Planck’s quantum theory. Â de Broglie wave formula suggests that just like a photon, an electron have also both particle and wave properties.
+His hypothesis suggested that electrons travel in waves, analogous to light with a definite wavelength or frequency.
 The de Broglie hypothesis could be fitted to derive the relation that the Bohr model proposed.

 de Broglie Relation Derivation

-From Planck equation, E = hν = hc/λ
+E = hν = hc/λ

-where c = velocity of light
+Here, c = velocity of light,

 h = Planck constant = 6.627× 10−27